di-feb/MiniJava_Compiler/Project_1/Part1/README.md

     First(#8) = { '(' }

-● Υπολογιζουμε τα Follow ολων των μη τερματικων.
+● We calculate the Follow of every non terminal.

     Follow(exp) = {')', '$'}